xsSplater/EN_SM2_mods_Installer_SSL2OTHERPAK_N.bat/README.md

 ## Steam Version:

-1. Unzip the archive wherever you want next to the SSL folder.
+1. Unzip the bat-file wherever you want next to the SSL folder.
 2. Run the file "EN_Disable_Intros_Installer_N.bat".
 3. Follow the instructions of the X55-P1473-R Servitor.